CubiclDev/coffee-break-slack-bot/README.md

 This bot invites randomly picked pairs to a coffee break in Slack each week.
 As a result, the exchange in the team is increased.

+Users that are absence are automatically excluded.
+That means, that users which were deleted are ignored for the coffee break.
+Also, users that are absence because they are on holiday or ill will be excluded.
+Therefore, the slack status is evaluated.
+If a user has one of the following emojis in his status he will be excluded.

+Status that are excluded:
+- 🌴
+- 🤒

 ## Requirements
 - [Python 3.9](https://www.python.org/)
 - [jq](https://stedolan.github.io/jq/manual/)